Juvéderm and Botox are both offered by aesthetic dermatologists for the treatment of wrinkles. Both treatments have

 Neither Juvéderm nor Botox are covered by insurance for the use of wrinkle treatment.
 Therefore, it’s important to learn the exact costs of the proposed treatment ahead of time, and to work out a payment plan if needed.
 No time off work is necessary.

 Juvéderm tends to cost more than Botox and has longer-lasting effects.
-Honolulu MedSpa charges its clients $600 and up for individual Juvéderm injections.
 The total cost depends on the formula and area of skin being treated.
-One injection at DermaCare Medical in New York costs $549 per smile line treatment.
+One injection at DermaCare Medical in New York costs $649 per smile line treatment.

 Overall, Botox injections are less expensive than Juvéderm.
 Part of the reason is that Botox doesn’t last as long.
 Also, Botox is charged per unit or injection.
 This means that if you need five injections in your forehead, for example, you would be charged for each of the five injections used.

 Since both Juvéderm and Botox are noninvasive, these procedures don’t carry the risk of side effects that typical surgeries can.
 Still, the injections do carry some risks.

 Juvéderm side effects

 The active ingredient of Juvéderm (hyaluronic acid) is deemed safe overall for cosmetic use.
 But the acid may have some side effects.
 Some of the most common include:

 - injection site pain